 Gathering Measurements and Photos

-Once I have a clear understanding of the client’s vision, I gather measurements and photos of the space.
+Once I have a clear understanding of the client’s vision, I gather data.
+If it’s a new build, then the architect’s plans tell me all I need to know.
+If it’s a renovation, we take measurements and photos of the space.
 Accurate measurements are crucial for creating a realistic rendering.
 I use tools like laser distance meters and measuring tapes to ensure precision.
 Photos of the space help me understand the existing conditions and any architectural features that need to be incorporated into the design.

 Creating a Floor Plan

 With the measurements and photos in hand, I create a detailed floor plan.
 This is the foundation of the rendering and includes all the dimensions and layout of the space.
-I use software like AutoCAD or SketchUp to create the floor plan.
-These tools allow me to create precise and detailed plans that can be easily modified as needed.
+My drafts-person uses AutoCAD to draft the plan I have provided which can be easily modified as needed.

-The next step is selecting materials and finishes.
+Before “rendering,” I make selections materials and finishes.
 This includes everything from flooring and wall colors to furniture and accessories.
-I work closely with the client to choose materials and finishes that match their vision and budget.
+I choose materials and finishes that match the clients vision and budget.
 I also consider factors like durability and maintenance to ensure that the design is practical as well as beautiful.

 Creating the Rendering

-Creating renderings is a complex and detailed process, but it is essential for ensuring that the client’s vision is accurately represented.
-By using a combination of detailed measurements, advanced software, and close collaboration with the client, I can create renderings that are both realistic and inspiring.
+Creating renderings is a complex and detailed process, but it is essential for ensuring that the client can envision and be inspired by my design presentation.
 This not only helps the client visualize the final outcome but also ensures that the project runs smoothly from start to finish.